kvklrao/Avyantra_Presco_Project/02_Backend/README.md

     - db_type - Database type (mysql in our case).
     - port - Database Port

+Also, the backend service also uses firebase to store the reports uploaded by the user and also validate mobile app users.
+Please set up the appropriate firebase bucket and configuration.
+Please note that access to firebase admin API is required More info here:- https://firebase.google.com/.
+Please update the file **auth/firebase.js** accordingly.

 For user maintainance we use a service called AUTH0.
 Various parameters for AUTH0 needs to be set up and an account needs to created in the Auth0 service for the user signup / login process to work.
 Further information may be obtained from https://auth0.com/docs

 Finally the APP sends a welcome email using the sendgrid service.
 You may signup for Sendgrid and enter the API key here.
 More info here :- https://sendgrid.com/docs